gygias/pockethealer/README.md

 ![Alt text](http://www.gygias.com/img/screens/h2.jpg "two")

-**and for the first time ever, it works in LANDSCAPE MODE! looks like this raid is going down, archangel go!**
+**and for the first in the history of history, it works in LANDSCAPE MODE! looks like this raid is going down, archangel go!**

 ![Alt text](http://www.gygias.com/img/screens/h3.jpg "three")